XcooBee/xcoobee-js-sdk/README.md

 Fires when data has expired.
 You should remove user data and sent XcooBee confirmation via `confirmDataDelete()`.
 It contains:
 - consent reference

+### DataRenewed
+Fires when an active consent was renewed by a user.
+You should confirm update and sent XcooBee confirmation via `confirmConsentChange()`.
+It contains:
+- consent reference
+- expiration date

 #### UserDataRequest
 Fires when user is making a request to extract their current data from your systems.